grislyeye/three-meet/pages/backgrounds/noble.md

 </header>

 Your illegitimacy meant you had to become useful to you family in other ways.
-You are proficient in any 1 skill or tool of your choice.
+You gain **Authority (Resource Ud6)**.
+You can [Tap]() it to circumvent minor bureaucratic or legal obstacles, within your families' purvey.
+When it is [Exhausted]() you’re in trouble.
+You can [Replenish]() it by carrying out errands for your family.

 ## Scion